Constantinople: 527–565: Constantinople in the Age of Justinian

 Fires that were set in the city by the mobs involved in the Nika Riots consumed the Theodosian basilica of Hagia Sophia (Holy Wisdom), the city's cathedral, which lay to the north of the Augustaeum and had itself replaced the Constantinian basilica founded by Constantius II to replace the first Byzantine cathedral, Hagia Irene (Holy Peace).
 Justinian commissioned Anthemius of Tralles and Isidore of Miletus to replace it with a new and incomparable Hagia Sophia.
 This was the great cathedral of the city, whose dome was said to be held aloft by God alone, and which was directly connected to the palace so that the imperial family could attend services without passing through the streets.
 "The architectural form of the building was meant to reflect Justinian's programmatic harmony: the circular dome (a symbol of secular authority in classical Roman architecture) would be harmoniously combined with the rectangular form (typical for Christian and pre-Christian temples)."
 The dedication took place on 26 December 537 in the presence of the emperor, who was later reported to have exclaimed, "O Solomon, I have outdone thee!"
 Hagia Sophia was served by 600 people, including 80 priests, and cost 20,000 pounds of gold to build.

 Justinian also had Anthemius and Isidore demolish and replace the original Church of the Holy Apostles and Hagia Irene, built by Constantine, with new churches under the same dedication.
 The Justinianic Church of the Holy Apostles was designed in the form of an equal-armed cross with five domes and ornamented with beautiful mosaics.
 This church was to remain the burial place of the emperors from Constantine himself until the 11th century.
 When the city fell to the Turks in 1453, the church was demolished to make room for the tomb of Sultan Mehmed II the Conqueror.
 Justinian was also concerned with other aspects of the city's built environment, legislating against the abuse of laws prohibiting building within 100 ft of the sea front, in order to protect the view.

-During Justinian I's reign, the city's population reached approximately 500,000 people.
+During Justinian I's reign, the city's population reached approximately 500,000 people, with some scholars suggesting it could have been higher.
 However, the social fabric of Constantinople was also damaged by the onset of the Plague of Justinian between 541 and 542 AD.
-It resulted in the death of approximately 40% of the city's inhabitants.
+It resulted in the death of up to 20% to 40% of the city's inhabitants, though revisionist historians suggest that the number of deaths was lower.
 Lasting two months, the plague is noted to have caused widespread civil disruption, including the inability of the population to bury the dead and attend relatives' funerals.